symmy596/Polypy/README.md

 This function does a simple two dimensional density calculation for a given atom and returns a heatmap of positions occupied by the atom.

-ta.two_dimensional_density(Coords, NAtoms, NConfigs, Vec, Box, 'z', output)
+ta.two_dimensional_density(Coords, NAtoms, NConfigs, lv, Box, 'z', output)

 Coords - Trajectories
 NAtoms - Number of Atoms
 NConfigs - Number of timesteps
-Vec - Lattice Vectors
+lv - Lattice Vectors
 Box - Box size - default = 0.1
 "x" - Direction normal to the boxes - default = "x"
 output - output file name - default = 2D-Density.png